eola-z-CS2103/CS2101/docs/UserGuide.md

 You can use the `save` command to manually save your contacts to the data file.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-**You do not need to manually save in most cases** -- NetworkBook automatically saves your data, as long as it has permission to write to the data file.
+**You do not need to manually save in most cases** -- _NetworkBook_ automatically saves your data, as long as it has permission to write to the data file.
-You may need to manually save if NetworkBook's permission to write to the data file is compromised.
+You may need to manually save if _NetworkBook_'s permission to write to the data file is compromised.
 </div>